robertonav20/ubuntu-wsl-for-developers/README.md

     wsl install -d Ubuntu-WSL-1.4.0
     ```

-NOTE: all steps can be done with `docker Desktop`
+NOTE: all steps can be done with `podman Desktop`
 <!--  -->
 ## Build image or pull image